xdamah/swagger-xdamah-examples/README.md

 * We do have a spring extension which can makes writing/generating of controllers redundant at least for most use cases.
 * we also have automatic validation based on swagger specs.

+Before you say "Oh no not another OSS project" will like to add this is just a way of reducing code, getting things done, following some best practices by extending existing OSS frameworks.

+Frameworks extended are:
+* Spring-Boot
+* Swagger
+* Atlassian Request Validator

 Lets quickly get started with.
 ### Quick start ###